How To Change ECR Passport To Non-ECR (2023)

 How to get emigration clearance for foreign employment

-A person with ECR passport can take up employment in a foreign country either through a registered recruiting agent or directly through a foreign employer or a project exporter.
+A person with an ECR passport can take up employment in a foreign country either through a registered recruiting agent or directly through a foreign employer or a project exporter.

-The Protector of Emigrants, after satisfying himself about the accuracy of the particulars mentioned in the application and other documents submitted along with the application, grants emigration clearance in the prescribed manner and form.
+The Protector of Emigrants, after satisfying himself with the accuracy of the particulars mentioned in the application and other documents submitted along with the application, grants emigration clearance in the prescribed manner and form.

 In case there is any deficiency, the POE intimates the same by an order in writing to the applicant or the Recruiting Agent or employer, through whom the applications have been made.
 Information about the registered as well as active Recruiting Agents is available at the Ministry’s E-migrate website.